diegovelilla/reddit-nemesis/README.md

 ---

 ## Overview
-Reddit-Nemesis is an AI-powered Reddit bot that scrapes through subreddits, finds posts, and leaves pseudo-friendly comment contraring every single point on the original post.
+Reddit-Nemesis is an AI-powered Reddit bot that scrapes through subreddits, finds posts, and leaves pseudo-friendly comment contracting every single point on the original post.
 This project is the evil-version of my other project: [reddit-omni](https://github.com/diegovelilla/reddit-omni), which automatizes question-answering on reddit posts.

 ## Features
 - Promoting social interaction